Bimanual Robot Manipulation via Multi-Agent In-Context Learning: Experiments

-\myparagraph{Benchmark and environment.} We evaluate our approach on the TWIN benchmark~\cite{twin}, a bimanual extension of RLBench~\cite{james2020rlbench} that provides 13 bimanual manipulation tasks with varying sequence lengths and coordination requirements.
+We evaluate our approach on the TWIN benchmark~\cite{twin}, a bimanual extension of RLBench~\cite{james2020rlbench} that provides 13 bimanual manipulation tasks with varying sequence lengths and coordination requirements.
 All experiments utilize CoppeliaSim~\cite{coppeliasim} with a simulated bimanual Franka Panda robot and six RGB-D cameras at a $128 \times 128$ resolution.

-\myparagraph{Demonstrations and LLM backbone.} For each task, 100 training demonstrations and 100 test demonstrations are generated using the oracular CoppeliaSim motion planner.
+For each task, 100 training demonstrations and 100 test demonstrations are generated using the oracular CoppeliaSim motion planner.
 Keyframes are extracted using the bimanual heuristic (\cref{sec:formulation}) and grouped into batches of $N=10$ ICL demonstrations.
-All training-free methods in \Cref{tab:main_results} utilize GPT-5-mini~\cite{singh2025openaigpt5card}, and each task is evaluated over 3 seeds $\times$ 100 episodes.
-We additionally evaluate all ICL methods with Qwen~2.5 7B~\cite{qwen2025qwen25technicalreport} to assess backbone agnosticism (\Cref{tab:backbone}).
+Unless otherwise specified, all training-free methods in \Cref{tab:main_results} utilize GPT-5-mini\footnote{We use the \texttt{gpt-5-mini-2025-08-07} snapshot via the OpenAI Chat Completions endpoint.}~\cite{singh2025openaigpt5card}, and each task is evaluated over 3 seeds $\times$ 100 episodes.
+Additional ablations with Qwen~2.5 7B are reported in \Cref{sec:ablation_backbone}.

-\myparagraph{ICL baselines.} All ICL baselines are adapted from single-arm methods to the bimanual setting.
-We denote monolithic approaches that predict joint actions for both arms as SA (Single Agent), and independent, per-arm approaches as DA (Dual Agent).
-RoboPrompt-SA / RoboPrompt-DA: Adapted from RoboPrompt~\cite{roboprompt}.
-SA predicts bimanual actions in a single LLM call, while DA uses two independent calls with no inter-arm information sharing.
-KAT-SA / KAT-DA: Adapted from KAT~\cite{kat}.
-These methods utilize DINO-ViT keypoint correspondences~\cite{amir2021deep,caron2021emerging} instead of semantic object positions.
-VLM-LF: A leader-follower variant using RGB+depth front camera images instead of text-based observations.
+\myparagraph{ICL baselines.} We denote monolithic approaches that predict joint bimanual actions in a single agent call as SA (Single Agent), and approaches using per-arm independent calls with no information sharing as DA (Dual Agent).
+RoboPrompt-SA / RoboPrompt-DA: adapted from RoboPrompt~\cite{roboprompt}, using text-based object positions.
+KAT-SA / KAT-DA: adapted from KAT~\cite{kat}, these methods use DINO-ViT keypoint correspondences~\cite{amir2021deep,caron2021emerging}.
+VLM-LF: A leader-follower variant inspired by few-shot VLM prompting~\cite{alayrac2022flamingo}, using interleaved RGB+depth front-camera images and action-token demonstrations.

-\myparagraph{Supervised methods.} We report results from several state-of-the-art supervised methods for reference, which are sourced from~\cite{ze20253dfa}.
-PerAct$^2$~\cite{peract2bimanual} extends the voxel-based Perceiver-Actor~\cite{shridhar2022peract} to bimanual settings with dual-arm action heads.
-KStarDiffuser~\cite{kstardiffuser2024} is a diffusion graph convolutional network that regularizes end-effector pose prediction by predicting body joint angles. $\pi_0$-keypose~\cite{ze20253dfa} fine-tunes the generalist $\pi_0$ VLA model on keypose prediction.
-AnyBimanual~\cite{anybimanual2024} proposes a framework to combine and adapt two pre-trained single-arm policies.
-3DFA~\cite{ze20253dfa}, the current state of the art, uses 3D flow matching for bimanual action generation.
-Because these methods require training on large robotic datasets, they are not strictly comparable to our training-free approach, but serve as a robust upper-bound reference.